comp-physics/HyQMOM-35/USERGUIDE.md

 This simulation models **two jets of gas crossing in 3D space**:
 - The jets collide and interact
-- The code tracks 35 moments of the velocity distribution
+- The code tracks 35 moments of the 3D velocity distribution
-- It solves the Boltzmann equation with BGK collision operator
+- It solves the flow equations with BGK collision operator and closure via HyQMOM

 ---